 Wellbeing appointments are available between 09:00am - 6:00pm term time and between 09:00 - 5:00pm over the summer and Christmas holidays.

-The University offers short-term counselling.
+The University offers short-term counselling for students.
 This is a specific brief psychological intervention that can help a person to gain greater insight to their current difficulties.
-This might include the impact of current and hisotricla issues, as well as plans for the future.
+This might include the impact of current and historical issues, as well as plans for the future.
 If you would like to better understand why you think and feel the way you do, and gain some insight to repeating or distressing patterns of behaviour, counselling may be for you.

 Short-term counselling can: